 So don’t get greedy with this model and forget about your loyal in-line customers.

-This model is about serving premium clients better than the standard clients by charging an additional recurring fee.
+This model serves premium clients better than the standard clients by charging an additional recurring fee.

 Model #5: The Consumables Model